CardioComposer: Leveraging Differentiable Geometry for Compositional Control of Anatomical Diffusion Models: Appendix

 \subsection{Latent Diffusion Model Implementation}

-For this study, we adapt the VAE and LDM architectures specified by Kadry et al. \cite{kadry2024probing}.
-The number of input and output channels of the Variational Autoencoder (VAE) is set to 11, corresponding to 10 distinct cardiac labels along with an additional channel for the background.
+For this study, we adapt the VAE and LDM architectures specified by \citet{kadry2024probing}.
+The VAE input and output channel counts are set to 11, corresponding to 10 distinct cardiac labels along with an additional channel for the background.
 The number of input channels for the LDM is set to 3 for unconditional sampling.
-The hyperparameters and training configuration for the VAE and LDM are contained in \cref{tab:VAE_config} and \cref{tab:LDM_config} respectively.
+The hyperparameters and training configuration for the VAE and LDM are listed in \cref{tab:VAE_config} and \cref{tab:LDM_config} respectively.